Well, against all my previous pessimistic previsions, the crossdressing vacation went ahead. A miracle, for sure, but one that was quite welcome.

 Nevertheless, it was just the day before the voyage that I told her (while she was in an excellent mood) that I wanted to get her to stick to her word, given 14 months ago, and allow me to dress during the vacations.
 She grumbled, but not really much.
 She just complained that we had to take another two bags with us (and she did rightfully complain about that, at least!).
 Ironically, I took the very same two bags that I used, twenty years ago, to “hide” all my crossdressing things… we have few suitcases and bags anyway.

 The day we started the voyage was packing day.
 And here I expected the worst again: after a night’s sleep, my wife had plenty of time to revert her decision.
-She didn’t, but that didn’t prevent her from grumbling and rambling during the packing, with snarky comments all the way, and the most evil looks she was able to put on, as if by sheer pressure of her discontentment she could persuade me to give up all plans.
-But, at the end, this would be seriously offensive for her own mother, who “sponsored” the stay, and also to my own mother, who gave us the money for the voyage.
-So, at the end, she swallowed down her anger and frustration and reluctantly entered the car.
+She didn’t, but that didn’t prevent her from grumbling and rambling during the packing, with snarky comments all the way, and the evilest looks she was able to put on as if by sheer pressure of her discontentment she could persuade me to give up all plans.
+But, in the end, this would be seriously offensive for her own mother, who “sponsored” the stay and also to my own mother, who gave us the money for the voyage.
+So, in the end, she swallowed down her anger and frustration and reluctantly entered the car.

 Algarve — History & Geography